nicolaxe/dlnactl/README.md

 ```
 will transcode `song.opus` to mp3 and play it.

-You can also directly play a media file from a different serverby using the `-u` option
+You can also directly play a media file from a different server by using the `-u` option
 ```
 dlnactl -u http://example.com/song.mp3
 ```

 You can play playlists using the `--playlist` flag
 ```
 dlnactl --playlist ~/Music/Favourites.m3u
 ```
 **Note: Playlist support is problematic with some DLNA devices.
 This program implements it's own system.
-For this reason on most devices the integrated Next and Previous buttons don't work.
+For this reason on most devices the integrated Next and Previous buttons won't work.
 Use the controls in the program**

 If the volume or mute status don't seem to refresh correctly on your device you can try
 ```